niftools/blender_niftools_addon/docs/user/features/properties/niproperty.rst

 NiProperty
 ==========

-The following is a overview of what the Nif Plugin will export Blender settings are mapped to.
+The following is an overview of what the Nif Plugin will export Blender settings are mapped to.

 .. _properties-nimaterial: